EnviroDIY/LearnEnviroDIY/_episodes/04-GetPlatformIO.md

 - [Install PlatformIO for Atom.](https://platformio.org/install/ide?install=atom)
   - After you install Atom, follow the [PlatformIO for Atom Installation Instructions](https://docs.platformio.org/en/latest/ide/atom.html#installation).
-  - In brief, you will go to Settings in Atom (gear symbol), select install (plus symbol) and type in `platformio-ide` in the box that says "search packages" (see image below).
+  - As pictured below, you will go to (1) Settings in Atom (gear symbol), (2) select install (plus symbol) and (3) type in `platformio-ide` in the box that says "search packages".
 PlatformIO should appear in the list after your search.
 Click on the blue install button and follow any additional instructions (such as to restart) to complete the installation.
   - Installation may take a while, as a lot of dependencies (i.e. other libraries and plugins used by PlatformIo) are also being installed.
   - You may wish to read through the [PlatformIO quick start guide for Atom](https://docs.platformio.org/en/latest/ide/atom.html#quick-start), but our tutorial will take you through many of the same steps.
   - NOTE for Windows users: